medplum/medplum/packages/docs/docs/billing/insurance-eligibility-checks.md

 | `provider`                | A reference to the [`Practitioner`](/docs/api/fhir/resources/practitioner) who is responsible for providing the service. |                                                                                                                                      | Practitioner/dr-alice-smith              |
 | `category`                | The general type of the service or product being checked for eligibility.                                                |                                                                                                                                      | Vision Coverage                          |

-:::note Multiple Insurances
+:::note Coordination of Benefits
-FHIR makes the `insurance` field on both the request and response an array, allowing for easy modeling of multiple insurance policies.
+FHIR makes the `insurance` field on both the request and response an array, allowing for coordination of benefits across multiple insurance policies.

 When sending a request, if there are multiple insurances, the `CoverageEligibilityRequest.insurance.focal` field should be set to `true` on the specific coverage being checked.

 The `item` field is also an array on the `insurance` element of a [`CoverageEligibilityResponse`](/docs/api/fhir/resources/coverageeligibilityresponse) because it can represent multiple items that are covered under a specific insurance.
-When [coordinating care among multiple policies](#coordination-of-care), it can be common for multiple items from multiple coverages to be relevant to the check.
+When coordinating care among multiple policies, it can be common for multiple items from multiple coverages to be relevant to the check.

 :::